mechanicious/domenu/README.md

 [for more technical information see the dev branch...](https://github.com/mechanicious/domenu/tree/dev)

-### Migrating from v0.13.29 to v0.24.53
+### Migrating from v0.0.1 to v0.13.29
 ---
-Your blueprint html template will need customization (see comments in the index.html file)

-**For information about migrating from earlier versions see the corresponding branch**
+Just replace your old plugin files with v0.13.29 plugin files; and enjoy the new features!

 ### License & Credits
 ---
 Copyright © 2015 Mateusz Zawartka | BSD & MIT license

 Built upon Nestable from [David Bushell](http://dbushell.com/)

-X